 Lao-Tze

-A defining feature of our planet today is not simply the presence of water but the simultaneous existence of water in all its possisble states - vapor, liquid, ice - and its contiguous movement between air, sea, and lands.
+A defining feature of our planet today is not simply the presence of water but the simultaneous existence of water in all its possisble states - vapor, liquid, ice - and its continuous movement between air, sea, and lands.
 Over time, life became intertwined with the physics that makes this flux possible.

 Ferris Jabr, Becoming Earth